Licheng-Zheng/propellerandwingoptimizer/Stufftodoandphilosophy.md

 ## Motivation
 This started as an attempt to build a quiet, efficient propeller for a small air cooler for a telescope (then it got more and more interesting so I'm expanding the project now to include (hopefully) more functionality) The project explores whether automated optimization can produce high-efficiency propellers and wings.

-### Installation Instructions
-If you are an industry professional wanting to use this tool, please do not use this tool.
-If I have to get on a plane optimized with this program I am getting off the plane.
-Not sure why anyone would want to use this thing, but if you do, here are the hopefully clear instructions:
-1. Clone the repository from Github, you can use the following command: 'gh repo clone Licheng-Zheng/propellerandwingoptimizer' in the git bash
-2. Navigate to the project directory, currently, only the 'usingasb' folder is complete and usable
-3. Install the required dependencies, you can use the following command: 'pip install -r requirements.txt'
-- You should probably create this under a virtual environment because it is a pretty large download.
-This gets you all the required libraries for the project.
-4. Go into main.py and run it, and that's it!
-It will use your local machine to optimize the airfoil.
-5. If you want to use modal for faster acceleration, go into the using_modal.py file in the root directory (I couldn't put it into the usingasb file because then the file searching system is a lot weirder), import modal in terminal, set an environment variable with your API key (or just set it in the file itself and make sure you don't push it to somewhere public) and tada!
-It should run.

 ### Project Design
 **Input Formatting**
 Wing